industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 Deploy the configuration.

-### Configure the Simatic S7 Connector
+### Configure the SIMATIC S7 Connector

-In your IEM open the Simatic S7 Connector and launch the configurator.
+In your IEM open the SIMATIC S7 Connector and launch the configurator.

 Add a data source: